n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ### One Thousand Little Teeny Tiny Shredded Pieces of Paper

+After cracking the code at the Frosty Keypad this is the prompt from Morcel Nougat.
+Saying we retrieved the shredded document for what I think is the page containing the serial settings that will help us in Hardware Hacking 101.

 > Incredible work!
 You pieced together the code like a true sleuth and retrieved
 > the shreds we need.
 I’m not quite sure how you’ll put them all together, but if
 > anyone can, it’s you!